My shop

 → ergonomic fit

-Key takeaway:
+Key message:

-1.4 Summary market logic
+1.4 Summary of market logic

 The German market follows a clear structure: